Lateral Collateral Ligament (LCL) Injury: Symptoms, Causes, Treatment & Recovery

 LCL Injury Symptoms

-LCL sprains and LCL tears have similar symptoms that can vary in severity depending on the grade of injury.
+LCL sprains and tears have similar symptoms that can vary in severity depending on the grade of injury.
 Symptoms include:

 • LCL pain that is mild or acute